daniel-araujo/acur/README.md

 position in an array as you traverse over its elements.

 The functions in this library assume that they're going to be used correctly.
-This is in the same spirit that the language is designed with that makes it so efficient.
-The programmer is trusted.
+This is in the same spirit that the C language is designed with that allows it to be efficient.

-## 2. Examples
+All functions are marked `inline` so that no operation incurs a function call overhead if the compiler agrees that it's worth it.

-Here's how you would iterate over an array to the end.
+## 2. Example

 ```C
 #include <stdio.h>